Crashworthiness Testing Programs

 - Air Bags – timing, firing circuits, sensors, squibs, units

-- All other interior vehicle components (dashboards, bolsters, headliner trim and electronic control modules) for crashworthiness
+- All other interior vehicle components or accessories for crashworthiness

 Calspan has a 12” HYGE Sled designed to simulate the effects of a collision in an acceleration mode.
 Its maximum force/load pressure is 225,000 lb-f and its maximum payload is 5,000 lb.
 (2,268 kg), which enables it to test everything from passenger cars to fully equipped truck cabins.

-Our expertise with Body-in-White includes conducting simulated oblique tests, utilizing advanced dummies – such as THOR Mod Kit with SD-3 shoulders and LX Legs.
+Our expertise with Body-in-White includes conducting simulated oblique tests, utilizing advanced dummies – such as child Q-Series dummies and THOR Mod Kit with SD-3 shoulders and LX Legs.